chrisjbrown/photo-gallery/README.md

 of the static data in the file.
 The file also contains the page the user is on, total pages, and how many photos to show per page.
 In orderr to simulate a working server with search and pagination I chose to just use the photos property from the data file and disregard the other properties.
-I also converted the file to .js to simplify updating/persist the data via the edit photot modal.
+I also converted the file to .js to simplify updating/persist the data via the edit photo modal.

 I chose react as the framework decision was left open and I enjoy working in React expecially when the view will have multiple re-renders based on search, perpage, and pagination.

-I decided early on I would want the parameters that control the filter/search/page of the photos to persisted in the URL to simulate a larger application where a user can share there URL with another or keep there search link for later.
+I decided early on I would want the parameters that control the filter/search/page of the photos to be persisted in the URL to simulate a larger application where a user can share there URL with another or keep there search link for later.
 For this reason I chose to use react-router despite only having one route that accepts an optional parameter.

+I made a few design/text changes as I thought it made more sense but other than that tried to stick closely to the wirefrrame design.

 I used Create React App to bootstrap the project